bradwindy/sot-dev-demo/README.md

 ## About

 This project is the demo project for the summer of tech developer experience workshop.
 It's styled in the way of a personal portfolio site, and you're welcome to fork it, make changes, and publish your own version.
+To change just the text on this site, you won't need much in the way of existing skills, so don't be afraid to jump in and give things a go!

 ## Installation